What is Shoulder Dislocation?

 Treatment for shoulder dislocation

 Seek medical help if you suspect you have dislocated your shoulder.
 A professional can help put the ball back into the socket with a procedure called closed reduction.
-You should feel an almost immediate relief to the acute pain.
+You should feel almost immediate relief from the acute pain.
 Your doctor may prescribe a sling and recommend icing sore spots during the recovery period.
 Full function and recovery tend to follow within the next few weeks.
 For immediate help visit the Colorado Springs Orthopaedic Group’s Express Care Clinic.

 Surgery for shoulder dislocation

 Surgery is generally a last resort for orthopedic conditions like shoulder instability.
 If possible, your doctor should seek other treatments first and use surgery if these options have failed or are unlikely to succeed.
-If the damage to the joint, tendons or ligaments is too great, surgery can be a great option to help hold the ball and socket in place.
+If the damage to the joints, tendons, or ligaments is too great, surgery can be a great option to help hold the ball and socket in place.
 Physical therapy will play a key role in getting you back in action after this type of procedure.
 The specialists at Colorado Springs Orthopaedic Group can help determine the best treatment plan for your shoulder dislocation.